CanekSystemsHub/CICDCloudSkills/README.md

-# CI_CD_CloudSkills
+# CICDCloudSkills
-This Repo is for saving the piplines created on Week 5 projects og Cloud Skills Bootcamp
+This Repo is for saving the pipelines created on Week 5 projects og Cloud Skills Bootcamp